kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

+---
+layout: exam
+---

 # Practice Exam 4

-Click on the **Answer** button for the correct answer and its explanation.

-If this practice exam has been helpful to you please share it with others and react to this below.

----

 1. A developer needs to set up an SSL security certificate for a client's eCommerce website in order to use the HTTPS protocol.
 Which of the following AWS services can be used to deploy the required SSL server certificates?
 (Choose TWO)
     - A. Amazon Route 53.